gapitio/gapit-htmlgraphics-panel/README.md

 #### Panel options (importedPanelOptions)

-This is the options used in this panel.
-Easily copy the used options to a different panel which uses the gapit-htmlgraphics-panel.
+Easily copy all options to a different panel which uses the gapit-htmlgraphics-panel.

 You are able to copy the Panel JSON, but as it can break some queries.
 This will be the safer way to copy a gapit-htmlgraphics-panel panel.